Album reviews: Iron Maiden and Manic Street Preachers

 Senjutsu is Iron Maiden’s first album since Bruce Dickinson made a full recovery from a tumour found at the back of his tongue.
 He’s lost none of his panache.
 Riding a galloping riff on the breathtaking “Stratego”, he snaps and snarls in a maelstrom of thunderous percussion and violent guitar squalls.
 “The Writing on the Wall” is one of their most adventurous songs in years, a thrilling spaghetti western that tips its hat to the grinding riffs of country music’s Chris Stapleton.

 Perhaps the most wonderful thing about Senjutsu is just how much fun the band are having.
 It’s an album built to entertain, full of theatre, full of gold-standard musicianship.
 They keep things neat at 10 tracks, but when they do indulge themselves a little, it’s worth it.
-The 10-minute epic “Death of the Celts” opens on a stark, ominous guitar motif, marches to war then wreaks havoc with a thrashy, pummelling battle between Dave Murray and Nicko McBrain.
+The 10-minute epic “Death of the Celts” opens on a stark, ominous guitar motif, marches to war then wreaks havoc with a thrashy, pummelling battle between the band’s guitarists and drummer Nicko McBrain.
 It returns, full circle, to that affecting guitar motif at the outro, as if surveying the bodies of fallen warriors.

 Across the album, the band seem fully aware of their veteran status.
 “Darkest Hour” references Winston Churchill; other tracks such as “The Time Machine” and “Days of Future Past” grapple with the inevitable passing of time.
 But there’s also a resilience, in both Dickinson’s voice and the energy in the performances.
 Senjutsu is an album that screams, “Not dead yet.”
 ROC